JuliaDynamics/DynamicalBilliards.jl/docs/src/tutorials/own_obstacle.md

 custom methods for [`resolvecollision!`](@ref), which is what we have done e.g. for [`RandomDisk`](@ref).

+!!! note "Use `import`!"
+    Notice that you have to properly `import` the methods to extend them.
+For example, do `import DynamicalBilliards: normalvec, distance, collision` time.

 The first method is very simple, just do:
 ```julia
 import DynamicalBilliards: normalvec, distance, collisiontime